 - One NVIDIA NetQ Cloud virtual appliance (netq-ts)

-When you start the reference topology simulation environment, all interfaces (except for the out-of-band management network) are not configured and are administratively down.
+When you start the reference topology simulation environment, none of the interfaces are configured (except for the out-of-band management network) and all interfaces are administratively down.
 The golden standard configurations and demos provide interface and routing protocol configurations that you can apply to this simulation topology.

 Cumulus In The Cloud

-In the NVIDIA Cumulus in the Cloud demo, all nodes in the reference topology use Cumulus Linux as the network OS.
+In the NVIDIA Cumulus in the Cloud demo, all nodes in the reference topology use Cumulus Linux as the network operating system.

 Cumulus and SONiC In The Cloud

-In the Cumulus and SONiC In The Cloud demo, two spines in the reference topology use SONiC as the network OS while all the remaining nodes use Cumulus Linux.
+In the Cumulus and SONiC In The Cloud demo, two spines in the reference topology use SONiC as the network operating system and all the remaining nodes use Cumulus Linux.

 SONiC In The Cloud

-In the SONiC In The Cloud demo, all nodes in the reference topology use SONiC as the network OS.
+In the SONiC In The Cloud demo, all nodes in the reference topology use SONiC as the network operating system.

-Every demo has a Guided Tour.
-The guided tour provides step-by-step instructions on how to run the demo infrastructure through user interaction with the console session.
+Every demo has a Guided Tour that provides step-by-step instructions on how to run the demo infrastructure in a console session.